sudokara/SE_Project_3/src/Compression_Encryption/docs/Info.md

 - We use GPG to perform encryption.
 The concrete strategy for `IEncryptionStrategy` is `GPGEncryptionStrategy`.
 The concrete strategy for `IKeyStrategy` is `GPGKeyStrategy`.
 Also, we need to ensure a single `gpg` object is used across encryption and key management.
 A singleton `GPGSingleton.py` is used to initialize gpg with desired config.

 ## Manager
 The `CEManager` owns the compression and encryption strategy that will be used.
 It is the context class for the strategy pattern for both compression and encryption algorithms.
+It abstracts away the use of the key manager from the caller.